Dev0411/harry-app-demo/README.md

-Go to project root path : run the following maven command: mvn clean install it will build the project and will generate the jar file under target directory.
+Go to project root path : run the following maven command: mvn clean install it will build the project and will generate the jar file under target directory of test-bank-webapp Maven Module.

 Run the Generated JAR file to use the DEMO App. run the following  command: